Transport map unadjusted Langevin algorithms: learning and discretizing perturbed samplers: Transport map unadjusted Langevin algorithm (TMULA)

 \section{Transport map unadjusted Langevin algorithm (TMULA)}

-Now we present our main methodology, the transport map unadjusted Langevin algorithm (TMULA).
+Now we present our main methodology, TMULA.
 The main idea behind TMULA is to apply a transport map to the target distribution so that the pushforward of the target through the map becomes easier to sample using ULA.
 We show that, in continuous time, this construction can be understood as creating a reversible perturbation to the original OLD, and that it also naturally gives rise to geometrically-informed irreversible perturbations.
-Next, building on recent analysis of ULA, we show that in discrete time, under appropriate conditions on the map and target, TMULA converges geometrically to the target distribution in $\mathcal{W}_2$ and that the rate of convergence can be accelerated relative to the original OLD; this perspective also reveals the \emph{optimal} choice of reference distribution $\eta$.
-Finally, comparing TMULA to a direct discretization of the equivalent RMLD, we show that TMULA provides a different and in some cases more accurate approximation of the desired target measure.
+Comparing TMULA to a direct discretization of the equivalent RMLD, we show that TMULA provides a different and in some cases more accurate approximation of the desired target measure.
+Finally, building on recent analysis of ULA, we show that in discrete time, under appropriate conditions on the map and target, TMULA converges geometrically to the target distribution in $\mathcal{W}_2$ and that the rate of convergence can be accelerated relative to the original OLD.